theBoyus/homeAutomation/projectplan.md

-# The project plan must contain:
+# Project Plan

-## Group members
+## Group Members

-Samuel Azzawi
+- Samuel Azzawi

-George Warda
+- George Warda

-Linus Lorensson
+- Linus Lorensson

-## The members different tasks in the group
+## Collaboration Approach

-We'll cooperate to make it work together, so that if someone becomes sick another can cover their part.
+Our collaborative approach emphasizes mutual support to ensure seamless task coverage.
+In case of challenges, we have designated contacts, Samuel Berg, and Emil Ulvegården, for additional assistance. 😊❤️

-Or we contact Samuel Berg or Emil Ulvegården. 😊❤️
+## Project Idea Description and Background

-## Description and background of idea
+Our project focuses on simplifying the control of home lighting.
+We have developed a website for manual control and integrated sensors for automated operation.
+Our system now only  provides scheduled control exclusively for lights.

-We came out with the idea thinking of a more convenient way to control home appliances, such as lights, fans, etc. The concept involves creating an app or website for manual control, along with adding sensors for automatic operation.
-Additionally, a feature for scheduling when these appliances turn on or off can be integrated
+## Bill of Material (Utrustningslista)

-## Bill of Material (utrustningslista)
+- Ljussensor

-Ljussensor
+- Digital ljussensor monterad på kort

-Digital ljussensor monterad på kort
+- Fotomotstånd CdS 4-7 kohm

-Fotomotstånd CdS 4-7 kohm
+- Raspberry Pico

-## General requirements (kravspecifikation, övergripande)
+## General Requirements (Kravspecifikation, Övergripande)

-Website (github or other service?), Picom and other hardware, sensors and lights.
+Essential components include a website (hosted on GitHub or another service), Raspberry Pico, and various hardware components such as sensors and lights.

-## Time schedule, weekly
+## Time Schedule, Weekly

-Meeting on Monday @10 and Thursday @10.
-Also an optional time on friday.
+Scheduled meetings every Monday and Thursday at 10 AM, with an optional Friday meeting to accommodate flexibility.

-## Grade ambition A/B
+## Grade Ambition

-A
+A/B, aiming for the highest standard.